 "Here he comes." whispered Whae.

-Tong felt like walking away right then and there.
-Though the four of them were good friends, they would constantly harass each other and sometimes it would be taken a step too far.
+Tong could read the looks on Whae's face from where he was and felt like walking away right then and there.
+Though the four of them were good friends, they would constantly harass each other and it wasn't rare for him to not be in the mood for it.

 "Maybe he found someone better."
 Whae asked.